-He observed Ireland's political struggles with England from a distance, and as might be expected, applauded Irish attempts at independence.
+Jefferson observed Ireland's political struggles with England from a distance, and as might be expected, applauded Irish attempts at independence.
 Early on, however, he subordinated this support when Britain's troubles in Ireland could become a diversion away from the United States.
-When trying to gain ratification of a peace treaty to conclude America's revolution with England, Jefferson was pleased to hear that Britain had landed twenty-one regiments in Ireland, "As every circumstance of distress will render her the easier on this point [of ratification]."
-Two years later, when there was still competition between Great Britain and the United States over continued British occupation of western posts along the Mississippi, Jefferson observed, "I judge that a war with America would be a popular war in England.
-Perhaps the situation of Ireland may deter the ministry from hastening it on."
-Then on an occasion he saw the United States and Ireland as dual contenders with England: "I fear France will be drawn into this war; hope Prussia will, and think Great Br. will reserve herself for Ireland and perhaps for us."
+When trying to gain ratification of a peace treaty to conclude America's revolution with England, Jefferson was pleased to hear that Britain had landed twenty-one regiments in Ireland, "As every circumstance of distress will render her the easier on this point [of ratification]."1 Two years later, when there was still competition between Great Britain and the United States over continued British occupation of western posts along the Mississippi River, Jefferson observed, "I judge that a war with America would be a popular war in England.
+Perhaps the situation of Ireland may deter the ministry from hastening it on."2 Then on an occasion when he saw the United States and Ireland as dual contenders with England, he noted: "I fear France will be drawn into this war; hope Prussia will, and think Great Br. will reserve herself for Ireland and perhaps for us."3

-Jefferson's hopes for Ireland were tentative as he noted in 1785, "A heavy aristocracy and corruption are two bridles in the mouths of the Irish which will prevent them from making any effectual efforts against their masters."
-But as Ireland's struggle for political independence continued, he became hopeful of success and wrote in response to the rebellion of 1798 that "Ireland also is considered as more organized in her insurrection and stronger than she has been hitherto," but by mid-year 1799 observed that, "the insurrection of Ireland seems to be reduced low."
-He viewed the Irish dissidents as fellow republicans and agreed to a letter of recommendation to a member of the United Irishmen who had immigrated to the United States as, "He is of course a good Republican."
+Jefferson's hopes for Ireland were tentative as he noted in 1785, "a heavy aristocracy and corruption are two bridles in the mouths of the Irish which will prevent them from making any effectual efforts against their masters."4 As Ireland's struggle for political independence continued, he became hopeful of success and wrote in response to the rebellion of 1798 that "Ireland also is considered as more organised in her insurrection and stronger than she has been hitherto."5 By mid-year 1799, however, he observed that, "the insurrection of Ireland seems to be reduced low."6 Jefferson viewed the Irish dissidents as fellow republicans and agreed to a letter of recommendation to a member of the United Irishmen who had immigrated to the United States as, "he is of course a good Republican."7

 Jefferson was acquainted with the music and poetry of Ireland.
-The music section of his 1783 catalogue lists "Thumoth's Scotch and Irish airs" and "The Tyrolese Song of Liberty" by poet and composer, Thomas Moore, is contained in the existing Jefferson family music.
-Thomas Moore and President Jefferson met while Moore was touring the United States in 1804, but Moore was not impressed with the president or the country.
-His poetry generated by the tour contained scathing innuendos of Jefferson and in one line Moore refers to "The Gallis garbage of philosophy" that resided under the capitol dome.
-Yet in his library Jefferson had a copy of Moore's Intercepted Letters; or The Twopenny Post Bag and Moore's translation of Odes of Anacreon.
+The music section of his 1783 catalogue lists "Thumoth's Scotch and Irish airs."
+Additionally, "The Tyrolese Song of Liberty" by poet and composer Thomas Moore is contained in the existing Jefferson family music.
+Moore and President Jefferson met while Moore was touring the United States in 1804, but Moore was not impressed with the president or the country.
+His poetry generated by the tour contained scathing innuendos of Jefferson and in one line Moore refers to "The Gallic garbage of philosophy" that resided under the capitol dome.12 Yet in his library Jefferson had a copy of Moore's Intercepted Letters; or The Twopenny Post Bag and Moore's translation of Odes of Anacreon.

-As a part of the early history of Virginia, Jefferson once made reference to "The wild Irish who had gotten possession of the valley between the Blueridge and Northmountain," yet he seemed to have no reservation that, of the 50,000 immigrants he projected had entered the U.S. by 1785, "Most of these were Irish."
-When building Monticello and then the University of Virginia, he worked closely with Irish immigrant workmen and came to think very highly of two master carpenters, James Dinsmore and John Neilson.
-Jefferson wrote of Dinsmore, "A more faithful, sober, discreet, honest and respectable man I have never known," and gave a similar recommendation of Neilson, "I have found him also an honest, sober, and excellent man.
-Both are housejoiners of the first order."
-In the area of horticulture, a favorite correspondent was Irish immigrant Bernard McMahon.
-Jefferson owned a copy of McMahon's American Gardener's Calendar and many plants at Monticello were shipped from McMahon's nursery in Philadelphia.
+As a part of the early history of Virginia, Jefferson once made reference to "The wild Irish who had gotten possession of the valley between the blue ridge and North mountain," yet he seemed to have no reservation that, of the 50,000 immigrants he projected had entered the U.S. by 1785, "Most of these were Irish."13 When building Monticello and then the University of Virginia, he worked closely with Irish immigrant workmen and came to think very highly of two master carpenters, James Dinsmore and John Neilson.
+Jefferson wrote of Dinsmore, "a more faithful, sober, discreet, honest and respectable man I have never known," and gave a similar recommendation of Neilson, "I have found him also, an honest sober, and excellent man. both are house joiners of the first order."14 In the area of horticulture, a favorite correspondent was Irish immigrant Bernard McMahon.
+Jefferson owned a copy of McMahon's American Gardener's Calendar and many plants at Monticello were shipped from McMahon's nursery in Philadelphia.15

 Though Jefferson never set foot on Irish soil, he was connected through Ireland's produce, literature, music, and perhaps most lastingly, its people.